 From time to time, you’ll find a particular work featured here, something new…or special.
 It may be my own–something I’d really like you to hear–or maybe a wonderful “find” produced by someone else.

 To inaugurate this section, I’d like to bring your attention to a long-form, hour long hi-fi, stereophonic audio feature, produced last year and broadcast by Minnesota Public Radio.
-It has also been featured on the Voice of America and is currently being translated into the Khmer language for VOA digital distribution to Southeast Asia sometime in May of 2018.
+It has also been featured on the Voice of America and has recently been translated into the Khmer language for VOA digital distribution to Southeast Asia and Khmer speakers in America and around the world (New: now available for streaming!).

-Check back from time to time to see what’s new…
+Check back from time to time to see what else is new…

 FOLLOW THE MOON